-Stick with it, following these steps: Open your heart, rework your beliefs, visualize your dreams, let go of the outcome, and be prepared to be amazed!
+Stick with it, following these steps: Tenderly acknowledge the state of your heart, rework your beliefs, visualize your dreams, let go of the outcome, and be prepared to be amazed!

-This process, for me, took around eight months of devoted attention and practice.
-This came after 15 years of living and learning (aka dating) from the time my previous marriage ended.
-Don’t give up.
+For me, this process of manifesting love took around eight months of devoted attention and practice.
+This came after 15 years of living and learning (aka dating) when my previous marriage ended.
+Don’t give up!
 There is always time to start new and begin again.